-Dr. Greg Schmid is Certified in Animal Chiropractic by the International Veterinary Chiropractic Association.
-Dr. Greg attended Options for Animals Chiropractic College in Kansas City and passed his certification exam in February of 2018.
+Dr. Greg Schmid and Dr. Paul Duff are both Certified in Animal Chiropractic by the International Veterinary Chiropractic Association.
+Dr. Greg and Dr. Paul attended Options for Animals Chiropractic College in Kansas City.

 Chiropractic care is a manual therapy focused on biomechanical dysfunction of the spine.
 Chiropractic evaluation does not replace traditional veterinary medicine, but can provide additional means of diagnosis and treatment options for musculoskeletal and nervous system disorders.
 The goal of Chiropractic care is to identify areas of restricted motion within vertebral facet joints, sometimes referred to as functional misalignments.